 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 Tired of fundraisers selling useless and cheap items?
 When the schools ask for volunteers for fundraising, volunteer to start a flower fundraiser.
-Our local schools used to sell flowers in flats and baskets from a local nursery.

 Through the years, my children's schools have sponsored fund raisers which offer all the school supplies in a big bag for a set amount.
 I stopped participating because the supplies were usually of poor quality.